Logo

 Khmer New Year 2020

-What to Expect in Khmer New Year 2020
+What To Expect In Khmer New Year 2020

 In Cambodia, the first of January isn’t officially considered as a New Year for locals.
 Instead, they celebrate it in the mid-week of April and here’s why: